fwsue/hello-world/README.md

 # hello-world
-Attempt to build a practice application for mobile devices.
+Attempt to build a practice log application for mobile devices.